 - Include a combination of materials like metals, mirrors, wood and linen to help calm the space.

 - Use your dining room whenever you can.
 If the room is not being used, energy is not flowing.
-If you don’t eat in your dining room often, consider using it for puzzles, arts and crafts or even office space.
-Just be sure to clean up afterwards so it doesn’t create clutter.
+If you don’t eat in your dining room often, consider using it for puzzles, arts and crafts, or even office space.
+Just be sure to clean up afterward so it doesn’t create clutter.

 So hopefully these quick tips will get you inspired to decorate your home using feng shui.
 Do you plan to incorporate any of these tips in your home?